Alex Beresford: Other projects

 Beresford runs a Diversity School Tour Project where he visits inner-city schools to talk about media careers.
 He was also chosen for the national role model programme for young black men by Hazel Blears.

 Personal life

-Beresford resides in Bristol and London.

-He separated from his ex partner Natalia in 2019; together they have a son, Cruz.
-They were never married despite online reports.
+Beresford married Imogen McKay in Mallorca in 2022.
+They welcomed a daughter, Camille, in February 2025.
+Beresford also has a son, born c.
+2010, from a previous marriage.